Top 10 Golf Tipsters in the World – Ranked!

 - Max Homa at the Fortinet Championship at 66/1

-The last couple of years have been tough which has detracted from the previous results which were excellent.
+The tough results experienced in 2022 and 2023 detracted somewhat from the previous results which were excellent.

 - Billy Horschel at the BMW PGA Championship, odds 28/1 – WON